 Would You Like Lemon With That?

-Every day at all of Ibis' dining venues, water glasses were automatically filled and placed on the table, and unfortunately, many unused water glasses were emptied down the drain when diners leave.
-This is a great opportunity to reduce or nearly eliminate that water waste.
+Every day at each of Ibis' dining venues, water glasses were automatically filled and placed on tables, and unfortunately, many unused water glasses were emptied down the drain when diners left.
+This was a great opportunity to reduce and nearly eliminate that water waste.
 This simple change has a much greater impact than may initially be apparent.
-When a water glass is filled and not used, the water is emptied down the drain, then it must be cleaned and dried, using even more water and electricity.
+When a water glass was filled and not used, the water was not only emptied down the drain, but also had to be cleaned and dried, using even more water and electricity.
 When dining at the Club, please feel free to ask your server for a glass of water, as many as you want to drink, however staff no longer prefill water glasses.

 May I Please Have A Straw?

 Straws have been at the forefront of many environmental studies as they are ending up in the ocean harming marine life.
-Although plastic straws remain available today if you ask for it, they will not be automatically provided unless requested.
 If desired, please ask your server for a straw.

 It's hot outside, especially when you're on the golf course for a long period of time.
 It's important to us that Members and guests stay hydrated.
 Additional hydration stations have been installed on each golf course.
 Each machine dispenses cold, filtered water and ice and is maintained on a regular basis.
 Be sure to take advantage of these stations and refill your preferred insulated tumbler often.

-On average we used to dispense 250,000 water bottles on the golf courses each year.
+On average we were distributing 250,000 water bottles on the golf courses each year.
 These hydration stations are a significant step forward to lessen our ecological footprint by allowing us to reduce the number of plastic water bottles on the golf courses.

-Don't worry, cold towels are still be available for your use.
+Don't worry, cold towels are still available for your use.